Technical Requirements for Pear Deck

 Pear Deck will require different Google permissions based on your user type.

-- Joining a Pear Deck as a participant (typically Students) - Pear Deck requires permission in order identify you to the presenter and save your responses.
+For a student/participant, joining a Session requires permissions in order identify you to the presenter and save your responses.

 Pear Deck uses some third parties that require cookies to operate.
 We expect to set cookies from: